01-User Interface development

 [49 64]]

-Note that, inspecting the log messages, we can see the GPU used (Tesla P100-PCIE-12GB), identified later as GPU:0.
+Inspecting the log messages we can see the GPU used (Tesla P100-PCIE-12GB) identified later as GPU:0.

 UI GPUs have exclusive access, only one program can be executed at a time.
-To encourage fair use of these GPUs, programs’ processing time cap is limited to 5 minutes.
+As they are meant for testing and to encourage fair use of these GPUs, time cap is limited to 5 minutes per request.

 Simple classification

-Now we are going to perform a simple classification task in the well-known MNIST dataset.
+Now we are going to run a simple classification task in the well-known MNIST dataset.

 First, let’s install pandas and matplotlib, two widely used Python libraries: